geekscape/aiko_services/ReadMe.md

 After **installing from GitHub** *(above)*, choose whether to use a public MQTT server ... or to install and run your own MQTT server

-It is usually easier to briefly use a public remotely hosted MQTT server to get going quickly.
+It is easier to start by using a public remotely hosted MQTT server to tryout a few examples.
 For the longer term, it is better and more secure to install and run your own MQTT server.

 ## Running your own mosquitto (MQTT) server